Platform

 Task Orchestrator And Background Job Stream

 Interactive chat turns are only one kind of work.
-The processor also runs a sibling background job stream for ready work produced by cron scans, widget operations, admin actions, or bundle-specific schedulers.
+The processor also runs a sibling background job stream for ready work produced by cron scans, widget operations, admin actions, or app-specific schedulers.
 These jobs use Redis Streams, not the chat Redis List queue.

 | Layer | Responsibility |